q&a page 15

 A: Until half an hour before Tzeis Hakochavim, the emergence of three stars, one can still eat, but preferably best to start before shkiah.
 If you wash,even a little bit after shkiah, then you may eat past the zman (and bentch with Retzei when done, even if it’s after Tzeis Hkochavim), whereas if you didn’t wash, best to stop eating when it is half hour before Tzeis Hakochavim.
 See Mishna Berura Siman 299:1

-704) Q: This issue came up over Shabbos – in what type of cup must kiddush be made.
+704) Q: In what type of cup must kiddush be made.
 I have heard that there are issues with making kiddush from a plastic or paper or styrofoam cup because it is not bakovedik(respectable) for the kiddush.
 However, someone claimed that it must only be made in a cup made from metal, specifically silver or silver plated.
 Someone else argued that it could indeed be made from a crystal or glass cup.
 Finally, what about gold or copper?

 Also, would you have a makor so I could look into this further myself and/or show the people what it says ‘inside’?